 About the author

-Sunil Purushotham is Assistant Professor of History at Fairfield University.
+Sunil Purushotham is Associate Professor of History at Fairfield University.